pikvm/pikvm/docs/arduino_hid.md

 * Raspberry Pi Zero W or Pi 4 are the most popular boards for this solution, pre-soldered headers recommended
 * Arduino Micro (or compatible) microcontroller board with pre-soldered headers recommended
 * Logic Level Converter.
 This may be RX/TX, Bidirectional, or Single Supply
+* 1x PNP transistor (2n2907 or equivalent).
+Note this is different from the one suggested in the Serial HID docs above, that is an NPN while this is a PNP.
+* 1x 390 ohm resistor
 * Dupont wires (female to male pin) recommended for breadboard or other suitable means of making the connections
 * *Optional:* Breakaway headers for the logic level converter
-* *Optional:* Breadboard large enough to accomodate the parts
+* *Optional:* Breadboard large enough to accommodate the parts
 * *Optional:* Header pins for connection to a breadboard

 !!! note